WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 ### Name Conflicts in Attached Macro

-Potential name conflicts not only be possible when freestanding macros meet functions but also be possible when attached macros meet type declarations.
-Let's recall the expansion result of the `@COW` macro example in the previous post:
+Potential name conflicts can arise not only from freestanding macros but also from attached macros.
+We can learn this from the `@COW` macro example in the previous post.
+Let's recall the macro expansion of this example:

 ```swift
 @COW